k0src/Typst-for-Obsidian/docs/docs.md

 **[Custom layout functions](#custom-layout-functions)**:

 If "Use custom default layout functions" is turned on, click the "Edit" button to open the a modal where you can enter any Typst code that will be prepended to every file before rendering.
-You can use this to set the page to match the Obsidian theme, to control the page margins, and to make the output render as a single page to make the preview appear as a seamless note.
-[Template variables](#template-variables) can also be used to here, to automatically match the theme colors, fonts, etc.

 This code will be applied to both the live preview and PDF exports.
 You can also specify separate code for PDF exports only using the "Custom PDF export layout functions" setting.

 _Default_: Some default layout functions are set by default to make the preview match the Obsidian theme and to make the output render as a single page.